canonical/launchpad-manual/docs/user/how-to/launchpad-web-signing.rst

    oauth_token=PsK9cpbll1KwehhRDckr&oauth_token_secret=M2hsnmsfEIAjS3bTWg6t8X2GKhlm152PRDjLLmtQdr9C8KFZWPl9c8QbLfWddE0qpz5L56pMKKFKEfv1&lp.context=None

-These replace the token and secret from step 1 and are required for every request you make on the user's behalf.
+These replace the token and secret from the first step and are required for every request you make on the user's behalf.
 Store them so the user doesn't have to repeat this process.